uio-bmi/compairr/README.md

 specified on the command line.
 The first file should contain the different sequences to analyse.
 The `sequence_id` column must be present in this file.
-If the optional `repertoire_id` column is present, all the identifiers must be identical.
-The second file must contain the different repertoires.
+If the optional `repertoire_id` column is present, all those identifiers must be identical.
+The second file must contain the repertoires to match.
 The `repertoire_id` column must be present in the second file.

 CompAIRR will identify in which repertoires each sequence is present